The Novel Editors

 - Finally, we will provide guidance not only with writing the actual query letter, but with helping you ID precisely the right mix of agents.
 If appropriate, and in consideration of the fact that as our client you are networked into the publishing business via our relationship, we will assist however we can by using our own business contacts to facilitate your success.

-Our fee for a first-phase foundation edit (maximum 60 days of editorial process and an indefinite number of email and phone consults) followed by a second-phase full developmental edit is $2900.00.
+Our fee for a first-phase foundation edit (120 days of editorial process and an indefinite number of email and phone consults) followed by a second-phase full developmental edit by a second editor is $2900.00 ($2500.00 for Algonkian alums).

 Due to ethics rules for agents, representation by our particular agent faculty is not an option for clients.
 However, we will use our resources and network to assist you with finding an agent or publisher should that opportunity arise and all parties concerned are in agreement.